 And the best part… It’s secretly easy.
 Oh and secretly healthy.
 Mind boggling, I know.

 These Honey Almond Cereal Squares require just 8 ingredients that I always have in the pantry, and if your are a veteran to plant-based cooking, chances are you have everything on hand too.
 If you don’t, I can promise that each and every ingredient is a worthy investment.
 The item that is most likely not to be lining the shelves of your pantry is the phyllium husks.
 This oddly spelled ingredient is magic in this recipe.
 It is the hot to your chocolate.
 The wind in your sail.
 It is the glue that holds it all together.

 But seriously with that last metaphor.
 Psyllium really does hold this recipe together.
 It works kinda like a flax or chia egg.
 It thickens and binds when moisture is present and helps us create these tasty little squares.

-One thing about this cereal.
-It holds up so well.
+One thing about our Honey Almond Cereal Squares.
+They holds up so well.
 Like, gold medal status.
 If you like your cereal soggy (please tell me I’m not alone), you’re going to have to wait a looooooonggggg time.
 These squares are perfectly crispy, light, and packed to the brim with flavor.

 - Dry Ingredients:

 - 3/4 cup almond meal